Jonathan2251/lbd/source/verilog.rst

 .. rubric:: lbdex/input/build-run_backend.sh
 .. literalinclude:: ../lbdex/input/build-run_backend.sh

-To run program without linker implementation at this point, the boot.cpp is arranaged at the beginning of code and the main() of ch_run_backend.cpp is immediately after.
+To run program without linker implementation at this point, the boot.cpp must be set at the beginning of code, and the main() of ch_run_backend.cpp is immediately after it.
-Let's run Chapter11_2/ with ``llvm-objdump -d`` for input file ch_run_backend.cpp to generate the hex file via build-run_bacekend.sh, then feed it to cpu0Is Verilog simulator to get the output result as below.
+Let's run Chapter11_2/ with ``llvm-objdump -d`` for input file ch_run_backend.cpp to generate the hex file via build-run_bacekend.sh, then feed hex file to cpu0Is Verilog simulator to get the output result as below.
-Remind ch_run_backend.cpp have to be compiled with option ``clang -target mips-unknown-linux-gnu`` since the example code ch9_3.cpp which uses the vararg needs to be compiled with this option.
+Remind ch_run_backend.cpp have to be compiled with option ``clang -target mips-unknown-linux-gnu`` since the example code ch9_3_vararg.cpp which uses the vararg needs to be compiled with this option.
 Other example codes have no differences between this option and default option.

 .. code-block:: console